lynnfaraday/aresmush.com/tutorials/code/quickstart/parsing-args.md

 Try tinkering with different numbers of piggies and see how the message changes when you have a small or large number.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** If you leave off the argument and just use `tinker` by itself, you'll get an error.
-We'll talk about why this is and how to fix it in the next exercise.
+{% include note.html content="If you leave off the argument and just use `tinker` by itself, you'll get an error.
+We'll talk about why this is and how to fix it in the next exercise." %}

 ## Try It! - Arg Parsers